- Roehampton is ranked 3rd in London for Creative Writing (Complete University Guide 2019).

 We have thriving partnerships with Wimbledon Bookfest, Barnes Children's Literature Festival and with local schools in London and the south-east, providing you with the chance to volunteer or undertake paid work experience during your time at Roehampton.
 We also have our in-house publishing imprint, Fincham Press, meaning you could see your work published or be involved in publishing other people’s work.

 Roehampton has a vibrant research culture and a rolling programme of fellowships – the current holder is the award-winning author Adam Foulds.
 Special workshops and seminars are organised every year with industry professionals such as editors, screenwriters, graphic novelists, and published authors.
 The year is rounded off with our annual Creative Writing Day Soiree, a student-organised evening of readings from current students, alumni and industry guests – who will also be sharing their insights and top tips with you.

-The quality of this course is reflected in official surveys, with the most recent figures showing 97% of our students are satisfied with the quality of teaching we provide (National Student Survey 2015).
+The quality of this course is reflected in official surveys, with the most recent figures showing 100% of our students are satisfied with their experience (National Student Survey 2017).